 This dress is easy to create with fabric paint.
 I love working with fabric paint because it’s easy, but it makes a big impact.

-The best detail to add was the yellow scrunchies and the freckles.
+The best detail to add was the yellow scrunchies (with my free sewing pattern) and the freckles.
 Those tiny details add so much to the overall look of the costume!

 DIY Gabby Gabby Costume